hyperschwartz/translationator/README.md

 ## Developer Notes

 TODO:
-- The CLI aspect of the app sucks pretty bad, probably could use some tweaks to make it more user friendly with better "help" examples and such.
 - Perhaps support JSON file configurations.
 Maybe integrate with viper for this?
 - The code needs comments lol.
 Haven't done this because this first iteration is undoubtedly UGLY and needs refactors.